LorenzoDeSanctis/V3S-Language-VSC/README.md

 4. Click on the three-dot menu in the top-right corner of the Extensions view and select `Install from VSIX...`.
 5. Choose the downloaded `.vsix` file and click `Open`.

-## Contribution

-Feel free to open issues or submit pull requests to improve this extension.
-Contributions are welcome!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for more details.